Andrew Kurka

-Andrew Earl Kurka (born January 27, 1992) is a Paralympic alpine skier from Alaska who competes in the slalom, giant slalom, super G, downhill and super combined events.
+Andrew Earl Kurka (born January 27, 1992) is a Para alpine skier from Alaska who competes in the slalom, giant slalom, super G, downhill and super combined events.
 Kurka was a six-time Alaskan state champion in freestyle and Greco-Roman wrestling before he made it to the U.S. Paralympic National Team in 2010.
 As a World Champion medal winning para-alpine skier, Kurka qualified to represent the U.S. Paralympic team at the 2014 Winter Paralympics in Sochi for his debut Paralympics.

 On March 10, 2018, Kurka won the downhill at the 2018 Winter Paralympics in Pyeongchang, South Korea, his first Paralympic medal.

 Biography

 Born in Anchorage on January 27, 1992, Kurka grew up on a farm in a small Alaskan village called Nikolaevsk, where Russian is the most common language.
 In the summer months he spends his time Palmer, Alaska, while Aspen, Colorado is his home during the winter.

 Kurka got injured at the age of 13 after an ATV accident severely damaged three vertebrae in the middle of his spinal cord.
 Leaving his athletic career as a wrestler behind, he tried the monoski for the first time at the age of 15 on the encouragement of his physical therapist through the Challenge Alaska.
 Moreover, the North Face of Mt.
 Alyeska in Girdwood, Alaska offers some of the steepest, most harrowing inbounds terrain of any developed ski area in the U.S. Andrew Kurka became the first person in a monoski to ski this Christmas Chute.